dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/SecurityGuide.md

 **Transport**

-- ``HTTP/URLSessionHTTPClient`` defaults to an ephemeral session (no cookies/cache) and exposes `makePinnedSession` for Apple platforms.
-Linux deployments should inject a custom ``HTTP/HTTPClient`` when `Security` APIs are unavailable.
+- ``URLSessionHTTPClient`` defaults to an ephemeral session (no cookies/cache) and exposes `makePinnedSession` for Apple platforms.
+Linux deployments should inject a custom ``HTTPClient`` when `Security` APIs are unavailable.

 **Token Storage**

-- ``TokenStoreFactory`` selects Keychain-backed storage on Apple OSes and ``Auth/RestrictedFileTokenStore`` elsewhere.
+- ``TokenStoreFactory`` selects Keychain-backed storage on Apple OSes and ``RestrictedFileTokenStore`` elsewhere.
 The file store enforces POSIX permissions but intentionally writes JSON in plaintext; use a custom store if disks are untrusted or FDE is disabled.
 - For Linux/Windows deployments that need at-rest encryption, implement a ``TokenStore`` that wraps libsodium/NaCl, envelope encryption (AWS KMS, Azure Key Vault), or encrypts with a locally managed key.

 **Logging & Telemetry**